 The tearing of the deltoid ligaments, which occur inside the ankle, could result in eversion sprain.
 These ligaments, also known as medial ligaments, prevent the foot from everting or turning inwards.
 Tearing them is hard due to the presence of the fibula, which prevents excessive eversion.
 The medial ligaments are also far shorter, hence stronger than the lateral ones on the outside of the foot.

 High Ankle Sprain (Syndesmotic ligament complex)

 Some unique forms of ankle sprains involve the syndesmotic ligaments that connect the ankle joint to the bones forming the shin.
 Injury to these ligaments results in special types of ankle sprains called “high ankle sprains.”
-This type of sprain is common among footballers and result in persistent pain as well as residual ankle dysfunction.
+This type of sprain is common among footballers and results in persistent pain as well as residual ankle dysfunction.
 Additionally, when you have “high ankle sprain,” you’ll require almost twice as long to heal compared with inversion and eversion sprains.
 One reason for such lengthy healing periods is the syndesmosis ligament, which is hard to heal.
 Surgery is a common form of treatment for cases where the high ankle sprain is serious and the syndesmosis ligaments are torn.